ARVINPARMAR123/calculator/README.md

 # calculator
-This is digital and simple calculator for some of tasks how are you!
+This is digital and simple calculator for some of tasks <br>
+Autor : Arvin Parmad
+how are you!